 Václav’s teaching profile has included courses on media globalization, political communication and new media, as well as classes on communication research methods, particularly on content analysis.

-- Cisar, O. & Stetka, V. (forthcoming in 2016).
-Czech Republic: The Rise of Populism from the Fringes to the Mainstream.
-In Aalberg, T. et al. (eds.)
+- Cisar O and Stetka V (2016) Czech Republic: The Rise of Populism from the Fringes to the Mainstream.
+In Aalberg T et al. (eds.)
 Populist Political Communication in Europe.
 Routledge.